mattias-ek/SIMPLE/docs/api/models.md

 ## Reference models

-Below are the individual model classes that currently exist for SIMPLE.
+Below are the model classes for storing reference data.
+Also included are avaliable helper classes for loading data.

 ::: simple.models.IsoRef
     options: